Mycelium-Lab/dWill/README.md

 ## Docs

 Docs to all dWill functions are located in `/docs/index.md`.
-`dWill.sol` also contains comments to all function describing what the function does, parameters and return values.
+`dWill.sol` also contains comments to all functions describing what the function does, parameters and return values.

 # Frontend